 The spread of Islam was a very important process in Indonesian history, but also the most abstract.
 When, why, how the Indonesian population began to embrace Islam was debated by some scientists, but no definitive conclusion was possible.
-Generally, there are two possibilities for the process of entry of Islam into the archipelago.
-First, as said by Hamka - by pointing to one of them in the news notes of Chinese travelers, as outlined in the Minutes of the Seminar on the Entry of Islam into Indonesia in Medan in 1963 states that Islam entered the Archipelago (Indonesia) in the first centuries of the Hijriyah or in the centuries the seventh or eighth of AD.
+Generally there are two possibilities for the process of entry of Islam into the archipelago.
+First, as said by Prof. Hamka - by pointing to one of them in the news notes of Chinese travelers, as outlined in the Minutes of the Seminar on the Entry of Islam into Indonesia in Medan in 1963 states that Islam entered the Archipelago (Indonesia) in the first centuries of the Hijriyah or in the centuries seventh or eighth.1

 This statement is evidenced by Chinese news records that on the island of Java in the seventh century AD stood a Hindu Holing kingdom (Kalingga) ruled by a Shima queen.
 According to the news, the existence of this kingdom was heard by King Ta-Chih who then sent a messenger to the kingdom.
 Ta-chih is an Arabic designation given by the Chinese.
-As mentioned above, that in about the seventh century or eight AD the traders from the Persian Gulf (Arabic) in the west to Southeast Asia and China in the east.
-Because the Persian Gulf areas of India (Gujarat) were earlier controlled by Muslims and it is certain that most of the traders were Muslims Thus, the strong suspicion is that in the seventh or eighth century AD many Muslim Arabs met Javanese and Sumatran people.
-The second opinion states that Islam entered Indonesia in the 11th century AD with evidence of the grave of a woman in Leran about eight kilometers south of the town of Gresik, East Jawa, West,
+As mentioned above, that in about the seventh century or eighth AD the traders from the Persian Gulf (Arabic) in the west to Southeast Asia and China in the east.
+Because the Persian Gulf, India (Gujarat) regions were earlier controlled by Muslims and it is certain that most of the traders were Muslims.
+Thus the strong suspicion is that in the seventh or eighth century AD many Muslim Arabs met Javanese and Sumatran people.